 Due to the ongoing pandemic the Cifas office is currently closed to the public.
 Please follow the process below to make a DSAR.

-By law, you are entitled to request a copy of information held about you in the Cifas fraud risk databases.
+By law, you are entitled to request a copy of information held about you (commonly known as a Cifas marker/case) in the Cifas fraud risk databases.
 This is known as a data subject access request (DSAR) and is free of charge.
 Cifas is required to respond to your request within one calendar month of receiving a fully completed form and supporting documentation.

 To make a DSAR, you will need to request this online.
 You will need to provide the following information: